 So, I’ve mulled over what to post this weekend and of course it’s hard to avoid the big so-called ‘holiday’ that is Valentine’s Day.
 Sigh.
 I don’t try to hate anything much these days.
 Hating takes so much energy and effort and quite frankly I just have better things to do with my time.
 On that note, I strongly dislike Valentine’s Day.
 I’m starting to dislike Christmas, too.
 I think if I had to pick a favorite holiday it’d probably be the Fourth of July because that holiday involves tons of food, the weather isn’t blistery cold like it is during the Thanksgiving/Christmas/Valentine’s Day period and there are no gifts or debt involve.
 I mean, it’s just a perfect holiday and you get fireworks!
 You can’t go wrong with explosives spawning bursts of color and flair in the air.

 Valentine’s Day … I just am not a fan.
 Yes, I am single.
 A rare fact few know about me … I’ve always been single.
 Yes, always.
 I think there are just some people destined to be bachelors or Miss Havishams and I’m probably in that category of folk.
 I’m not wired for relationships!
+I’m more into Discreet Gay Dating rather than full on releationships, if you know what I mean.
 Every little thing sets me off and has me ready to amp out or leave the room – heavy breathing, uncontrollable sneezing, the use of really stupid pet names like ‘boo bear’ or ‘honey’.
 And being queer/gay simply throws a wrench into it all because gay relationships – and yes I know, there are exceptions – tend to be about physical attraction, sex, clubbing and then a different combination of those three.
+In my eyes, there is so much more to a relationship.
+I think a lot of people ignore the chemical and emotional side of love.
+The chemical side of it is dominated by pheromones, which essentially are the scent of attraction.
+The emotional side of love is a deep and complex thing, but I truly believe some people connect on deeper levels and are supposed to be together.
+For others, it’s simply physical and that connection just isn’t there.
 I’ve yet to really encounter a gay couple personally that’s lasted over, say, 3 years and even that sort of commitment and longevity is a special accomplishment.

 I’ve been out there, I’ve had my experiences.
 My experiences testing the waters probably would read like a ‘Sex and the City’ season of episodes – there was the guy from Turkey who wore Capris pants and laughed uncontrollably who said if I went back to Turkey with him men would be all over me and he’d have to hide me away.
 Oh, wow, charming to know.
 There was the minuscule Yankee who corrected every sentence for grammatical errors and then flirted with guys … while out with me!
 There was the cross dresser that after a movie wanted me to accompany him to buy a new dress for his big night out on the town.
 There was the guy with the speech impediment that sounded like Elmer Fudd.
 The universal guy who expressed interest, we went out twice, and then I got the, “I’ll call you” and the call did come … but it came about 2-3 months later!
 No, people, I’m not making any of this up, these guys are real and I had the misfortune of dealing with them.